emerge-ehri/fhir-server/docs/NorthwesternSetup.md

 Interesting - if we use the full search item path (`Resource.meta.profile`) we get back data, but it's kind of a false assurance - we're getting back everything still.
 So this **isn't** a valid search, even though it's syntactically correct.

 `http://localhost:5000/Observation?patient:Patient.identifier=11429b73-5f5c-4e24-8cfe-82c7e17a7aea&Resource.meta.profile=http://hl7.org/fhir/uv/genomics-reporting/StructureDefinition/medication-metabolism`

+Doing a little more digging, it looks like this [isn't supported by MS fhir-server](https://github.com/microsoft/fhir-server/issues/880).
+They have removed it from the conformance statement, so we shouldn't expect it to work.